 - Focus, and

-Pineal gland activation brings a greater connection to the natural world and a willingness to let go of ego pursuits that shut out our soul.
+Pineal gland activation brings a more significant connection to the natural world and a willingness to let go of ego pursuits that shut out our soul.

 The Pineal in Ancient Traditions

 Although modern science and medicine have just begun to understand the critical role of the pineal gland, ancient cultures and traditions already have this knowledge.

 For Buddhists, the pineal is a symbol of spiritual awakening.

 In Hinduism, the pineal is the seat of intuition and clairvoyance.

 For Taoists, the pineal is the mind’s eye or heavenly eye.

 In ancient Egypt, we find numerous references to the third eye and the pineal region.
 (Here’s a fascinating article on third eye symbolism in Egyptian and Hindu mythology.)